sweeneyngo/sweeneyngo.github.io/src/posts/acronyms-and-markov-chains.md

 From this diagram, a sunny weather has a 90% change of being sunny, and a 10% change of being rainy.

 Note that a Markov chain doesn't necessarily scale with time or any metric that increases over time.
-It's more of a demonstration of computing the next step from the previous state.
+More specifically, a Markov chain helps compute the next step based on the current state.

 ## Creating passphrases

-How does phrase creation relate to Markov chains?
-Well, we can think of a sentence as multiple words transitioning to the next.
+How does this relate to creating passphrases?
+We can model a sentence as a sequence of words transitioning from one to another.

 For example, "A cat with a hat" can be mapped out as: